m0nkes/Cyrup-Rewrite/README.md

 # About

 Cyrup is Roblox Lua executor project I had started a while ago.
 As of December 2021, an attempt to revitalise it has been made.
 This is the official GitHub repository for the source code.
+Feel free to create pull requests and help improve Cyrup's codebase (you'll be credited!).

 The original post-rewrite source code can be found in the [original branch](https://github.com/deaddlocust/Cyrup-Rewrite/tree/original).